 While the economic impact of cannabis legalization is easy to track in terms of tax revenue and job growth, the social impacts require a bit more digging, particularly in relation to long-term trend analysis.
-Fortunately, the effects of marijuana legalization on society have been analyzed in multiple studies since Colorado and Washington became the first two states in the U.S. to legalize marijuana for adult use in 2012 with recreational sales starting in 2014.
-That means we already have some data to evaluate and learn from.
+Fortunately, the effects of cannabis legalization on society have been analyzed in multiple studies since states first began legalizing medical and/or recreational marijuana.
+That means researchers already have some data to evaluate and learn from.

-Today, 11 states plus the District of Columbia have legalized marijuana and more are expected to do so in the future.
-So far, the social impact of legalization has been largely the same from state to state.
-Researchers have discovered that marijuana legalization results in a variety of social benefits related to crime, social justice, safety, law enforcement, public health, education, and youth.
+So far, reports show that the social impact of legalization has been largely the same from state to state.
+Researchers have discovered that cannabis legalization results in a variety of social benefits related to crime, social justice, safety, law enforcement, public health, education, and youth.

 Let’s take a closer look at some of the benefits of cannabis legalization based on research and data to get a better understanding of its social impact in the United States.